Metadata Block

 Notes:

-The Metadata table is handled by HTML rendering service internally to add <meta> tags in the <head> of the HTML markup delivered from the service.
+The Metadata table is handled by the pipeline service to add <meta> tags in the <head> of the HTML markup delivered from the service.
+It does not appear verbatim in the HTML markup.
 There should only be one Metadata table per page and while its placement doesn’t matter, by convention it is placed at the bottom of the document.

 The metadata table is essentially following an intuitive name/value pair structure where the name is in the first column of the table and the value is in the second column.

-There are a few well-known properties that behave according to the HTML specification and popular additional metadata schemes like og: and twitter: the well known metadata properties include Title, Description, Image, Tags and Feed.
+There are a few special properties that behave according to the HTML specification and popular additional metadata schemas like og: and twitter:.
+The well known metadata properties include title, description, and image.
+See special metadata properties for the full list.

-Beyond the well-known properties there are some special semantics for Theme and Template that are added as classes to the <body> tag by the boilerplate code and are often used for styling and autoblocking.
+There are also special semantics for theme and template which get added as classes to the <body> element by the boilerplate code and are often used for styling and autoblocking.

 Example: